-As of the record date, a total of 16,658,170 shares of our common stock were issued and outstanding and entitled to vote at the Annual Meeting.
-In order to conduct the Annual Meeting, a majority of the shares entitled to vote must be present in person or by proxy.
+As of the record date, a total of 16,527,624 shares of our common stock were issued and outstanding and entitled to vote at the virtual Annual Meeting.
+In order to conduct the virtual Annual Meeting, a majority of the shares entitled to vote must be in attendance on line at the virtual Annual Meeting or represented by proxy.
 This is referred to as a "quorum."
 If you submit a properly executed proxy card or vote by telephone or on the Internet, you will be considered part of the quorum.
 Abstentions and broker non-votes will be counted as present and entitled to vote for purposes of determining a quorum.
-If a quorum is not present, the Annual Meeting may be adjourned or postponed from time to time until a quorum is obtained, to a date not more than 120 days after the original record date without notice other than announcement at the Annual Meeting.
+If a quorum is not present, the virtual Annual Meeting may be adjourned or postponed from time to time until a quorum is obtained, to a date not more than 120 days after the original record date without notice other than announcement during the virtual Annual Meeting.
 A broker non-vote occurs when a nominee who holds shares in street name has not received voting instructions from the beneficial owner of the shares and either chooses not to vote those shares on a routine matter or is not permitted to vote those shares on a non-routine matter.